luatil/100-days-of-cuda/README.md

 Was able to compile, but getting errors that this api is not supported on my gpu (3060).

+#### Day 17

+Wrote a softmax kernel.
+Studied llm.c implementation of softmax kernels.
+Re-watched Simon Oz video about it.
+Implemented a cpu reference kernel and a naive single block gpu kernel with shared memory.

+Want to profile both of them before implementing more perfomant versions.

 ### Notes

 ### Compiling directly to ptx